ajith26061995/Training/README.md

-# The below aree the task assigned by Vasanthan C
+# The below are the task assigned by Vasanthan C

 Dict Operation-